Hédé-Bazouges

 Hédé-Bazouges ([ede bazuʒ]; Hazhoù-Bazeleg; Gallo: Hédoe) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.

+History

+The commune was created in 1974 by the merger of three former communes: Hédé, Bazouges-sous-Hédé and Saint-Symphorien.
 On 1 January 2008, the village of Saint-Symphorien was separated from the commune, and given the status of commune in its own right.
 Prior to 22 March 2011, the commune was called Hédé.

-It is Twinned with the village of Wortham in Suffolk, England.
+It is twinned with the village of Wortham in Suffolk, England.

 Population

 Inhabitants of Hédé-Bazouges are called Hédéens in French.

 Sights

 The town has a sculpture park in the church garden dedicated to the work of local resident Jean Boucher.